 NATIONAL OYSTERS ROCKEFELLER DAY

-So rich, there was only one man’s name this dish could bear at the time according to the chef who so masterfully created famous recipes in the French Quarter.
-January 10 recognizes National Oysters Rockefeller Day!
+National Oysters Rockefeller Day on January 10th recognizes a dish so rich there was only one man’s name this dish could bear at the time.
+At least, that’s the story according to the chef who so masterfully created famous recipes in the French Quarter.

 In 1889 in the renowned kitchen of Antoine’s, Jules Alciatore developed a recipe for baked oysters on the half shell with sauce and bread crumbs that would earn the name Oysters Rockefeller.
 A dish so rich Alciatore himself admitted, “…I know of no other name rich enough for their richness.”